More than 25 years online for the CAMP!

 Lincoln and Liberty: Music From Abraham Lincoln's Era

-Angel of Peace: Music in Old Boston (multimedia computer disc)
+Angel of Peace: Music in Old Boston (multimedia disc)

 Five American Women Composers (CD)